rcalixte/wayland-book/src/surfaces/shared-memory.md

 If you were to apply all of this newfound knowledge to writing a Wayland client yourself, you may arrive at this point confused when your buffer is not shown on-screen.
-We're missing a critical final step - assigning your surface a role.
+We're missing a critical final step &mdash; assigning your surface a role.

 [^1]: "Damaged" meaning "this area needs to be redrawn"